ilg-physics-ucsb/physics6-manual/6BL/Lab2.md

 :::::: Exercise

 In this exercise we will establish our baseline system, System 1.
 Above, in your Constant Values table, you characterized the system, but now we will perform our experiment.
 We will drive the oscillator with a sine wave and slowly sweep through a range of frequencies.
-You can pause the video and step through it as slowly as you&rsquo;d like.
+You can make the video pause, and step through it as slowly as you&rsquo;d like.

 Do your best to identify a standing wave.
 You might notice something looking like a standing wave over a range of frequencies.
 You want the frequency where the amplitude of the string vibration looks the largest, <!--**the tongue of the oscillator is relatively stable,**--> and the whole wave looks fairly stable.